EnterpriseDB/barman/new_docs/user_guide/catalog.rst

 Purpose
 -------

-Serve as a centralized repository that keeps track of all PostgreSQL server and backup-related information.
+Serve as a centralized repository that keeps track of all Postgres server and backup-related information.

 Here are some key roles it plays:

-* **Backup Metadata Storage**: It stores metadata about each backup, such as the backup's start and end times, the status, the specific PostgreSQL instance it was taken from and many other metrics.
+* **Backup Metadata Storage**: It stores metadata about each backup, such as the backup's start and end times, the status, the specific Postgres instance it was taken from and many other metrics.
 This metadata helps in tracking and managing the backup lifecycle.